-LittleBig Convertible Bike, $240: With seat height ranging from 14″ to 21″ the LittleBig is slightly smaller and is also a pound lighter.
-The LittleBig is also built with higher-end components and is coaster brake free, with dual hand brakes.
-Hailing from Ireland, the LittleBig also cost $30 to ship to the US, so it is a jump in price from the Strider 14x.
+LittleBig Convertible Bike, $240: With a seat height ranging from 14″ to 21″ the LittleBig is slightly smaller and is also a pound lighter.
+The LittleBig is built with higher-end components and is coaster brake free, with dual hand brakes.
+Hailing from Ireland, the LittleBig also costs more to ship to the US, so it is a jump in price from the Strider 14x.

-Bixe 16, $89: The Bixe 16 does not convert to a pedal bike, but is a great choice for those needing a larger balance bike on a budget.
-It is the most affordable 16″ balance bikes on the market, but it does have a taller minimum seat height than most.
+Bixe 16, $89: The Bixe 16 does not convert to a pedal bike, but is a great choice for those on a budget who need a larger balance bike.
+It is the most affordable 16″ balance bike on the market, but it does have a taller minimum seat height than most.

 |Model||Strider 14x||LittleBig||Bixe 16|